-Q. How did you decide to get in your line of work?
+How did you get started doing this type of work?

-A. My father died of heart disease when I was six.
+My father died of heart disease when I was six.
 I didn't want that life without a father for my children and so chose to be as fit and healthy as possible; to live